Next Steps After a Prostate Cancer Diagnosis

 -

-What type of supportive care is available to me through the practice or community organizations?
+What supportive care resources are available through the practice or in the community?

 Second Opinions on a Prostate Cancer Diagnosis and Treatment are Important